A Dimension-Agnostic Bootstrap Anderson-Rubin Test For Instrumental Variable Regressions: Strong Approximation of the Test Statistic

 In addition, let

 and

 where $\{g_{i}\}_{i \in [n]}$ are i.i.d. standard normal random variables that are generated independent of data.
-The following theorem shows that our proposed AR test statistic $\widehat Q(\beta_0)$ can be strongly approximated by $Q(\beta_0)$ in Kolmogorov distance.
-Furthermore, Theorem \ref{thm:Fhat-F} in the next section shows the bootstrap statistic $\widehat Q^*(\beta_0)$ can be strongly approximated by $Q^*(\beta_0)$ in Kolmogorov distance conditionally on data.
+The following theorem shows that our proposed AR test statistic $\widehat Q(\beta_0)$ can be strongly approximated by $Q(\beta_0) + C(\Delta)$ in Kolmogorov distance, where